eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 traefik.demo.wbitt.com  IN  A       4.3.2.1
 ```

 **Note:** You will not know the IP of Traefik loadbalancer, until you create Traefik's deployment and service.
-You will have to wait to make this last `A` record entry in the DNS.
+You will have to wait to make this last `A` record entry in the DNS zone until Traefik deployment/service is up and gets an external IP for it's load balancer.

+## Note about two types of certificates, and certificate servers:
+* LetsEncrypt provides you with a **"Fake LE Root X1"** certificate if you use it's "staging" server for certificate issuance.
+This is a proper SSL certificate, only not **valid**, which is good for testing.
+If you use the LetsEncrypt's "production" server, you will get a proper/valid SSL certificate issued by **"Let's Encrypt Authority X3"**.
+* Both type of certificates are valid only for 90 days.
+* For Staging server, there is a Failed Validation limit of 60 failures per account, per hostname, per hour.
+* For Production server, there is a Failed Validation limit of 5 failures per account, per hostname, per hour.

 More about LetsEncrypt challenge types, here: [https://letsencrypt.org/docs/challenge-types/](https://letsencrypt.org/docs/challenge-types/)